tuwukee/jwt_sessions/README.md

 - **authorize_refresh_request!**: validates refresh token within the request.
 - **found_token**: a raw token found within the request.
 - **payload**: a decoded token's payload.
-- **claimless_payload**: a decoded token's payload without claims validation (can be used for checking data of an expired token),
+- **claimless_payload**: a decoded token's payload without claims validation (can be used for checking data of an expired token).
-- **token_claims**: the method should be defined by a developer, and it's expected to return a hash-like object with claims to be validated within a token's payload.
+- **token_claims**: the method should be defined by a developer, and is expected to return a hash-like object with claims to be validated within a token's payload.

 ### Rails integration